l0kix2/python-dehydrate/README.rst

 ====
 * Think about giving opportunity to put results in Ordered dict instead of simple dict.
-* Add functionality for converting all values of some type using handlers on dehydrator class.
-* Review tests, because now they not very maintainable.
-Use sane examples like in readme.
 * Add comprehensive docs about everything.
-* Maybe move complex examples with classes into docs from readme.
+* Move complex examples with classes into docs from readme.
+* Write docstrings and auto-generate some additional docs.